cromnix/pamac/README.md

 - appindicator-gtk3 (optional to build KDE tray icon)
 - CMake
 - Vala: 0.38
-- AutoVala: 1.1.1 (optional to regenerate CMake files)
+- AutoVala: 1.1.2 (optional to regenerate CMake and Meson files)

-## Using CMake
+## Using CMake with GNU Make

 ```
 mkdir build